Renner, Dallas: History

 The namesake of the community, John A. Renner, developed townsites along the Cotton Belt line.
 A post office appeared in 1888.
 Coincidentally, the postmaster of Collin County in 1888 was George Renner.
 (DMN July 14, 1888).
 Renner received a telephone service in 1898 (DMN July 25, 1898).
 Renner was incorporated as a town in 1954 and annexed to Dallas in 1977.

 Although the main residential portion of Renner mostly comprised a small triangle between McCallum (Wells) Blvd and the St. Louis Southwestern Railway, the agricultural portions of Renner extended North to Plano and East to include the agricultural research station, which is now a campus of the University of Texas at Dallas.
 The town also had a small bit of territory on the south side of McCallum Blvd.
 Land as far west as Josey Lane was within the corporate boundaries of Renner.
 Before absorption into Dallas, Renner had platted some of the agricultural portions for housing development.

-The City of Dallas has plans to revitalize the area and use the existing freight line for a light rail.
+The City of Dallas had plans to revitalize the area and use the existing freight line for a light rail but community pressure caused them to drop the "Renner Village" stop from the proposal.

 AT&T's Renner switch includes several exchanges that now serve North Dallas but that once served the community of Renner.
 For example, the current "733" exchange was originally "Renner 3" or simply "RE3."